Maamaloa Methodist Brass Band makes its debut in time for carol season - NZ Herald

 Mausia said God called her to the ministry in June 2011 - a call that came totally out of the blue.
 She struggled with her decision for a month then committed to becoming a minister,

 combining part-time study with her job.
-She worked at Lifewise Trust Methodist Social Services and helped Tonga early childhood centres with governance and administration matters.
+She worked at Lifewise Trust Methodist Social Services in Auckland and helped Tongan early childhood centres with governance and administrative matters.

 Mausia is a half-time minister for the Tongan parish and quarter-time minister for the Manawatū-Rangitīkei parish.